CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Did you know?*

-Have you wondered why we use the word `KEYWORD` rather than `TASK_NAME`?
+Have you wondered why we use the word `KEYWORDS` rather than `TASK`?
 This is because the `remind` command actually searches for task names containing those keywords!
 For example, consider the scenario below :

 ```
 > add cs2101 assignment et/tomorrow 11.59pm